MicrosoftDocs/cpp-docs/docs/standard-library/binder2nd-class.md

 ---
 # binder2nd Class

 A template class providing a constructor that converts a binary function object into a unary function object by binding the second argument of the binary function to a specified value.
+Deprecated in C++11, removed in C++17.

 ## Syntax